 This is an interesting theory.
 Feeds for GSA and Free listing are both allocated in Google Merchant Center.
 To top it, both have one mandatory Google Service in common: Surface Across Google.
 So how this is going to roll out, we are not sure yet but no one can deny the massive potential of this theory.

 This is something that we are certain about.
-The listings appearing on “Other options across the web” section is actually the Comparision Shopping element of the Google Shopping.
+The listings appearing on the “Other options across the web” section are actually the Comparision Shopping element of Google Shopping.
 These play a role when the Buy Box eligibility for sellers on GSA is analyzed.

 All the listings appearing here are the best ones, thus the buy box winners of their native marketplaces.
 Also, the cost of a product plays a vital role in earning Buy boxes, which in turn shows that, the ranking of free listing products might get affected by the prices of these products.
 It is worth monitoring, how the prices of the products are going to impact the ranking right along with the relevance to the search query.